 Complex fee structures, as well as the assortment of plans available, make it difficult to identify specific costs for every 401(k) on the market.
 Costs of managing a plan are handled in a variety of ways.
 As described by the Department of Labor (DOL), plan fees are generally divided into four categories:

 - Asset-based: expenses based on the amount of assets in the plan, represented as percentages or basis points.
-This also usually lumps in “custodial fees”.
-Typically 2-3%.
+This also usually lumps in “custodial fees.”
+Typically 2-3%, but they can range between 0.08%-4% of the total plan assets.

-- Per-person: expenses based upon the number of eligible employees or actual participants in the plan.
-Can range from $8 to $750+ per month per person
+- Per-person, or per-participant: expenses based upon the number of eligible employees or actual participants in the plan.
+Can range from $2 to $750+ per month per person

 - Flat rate: fixed charge that does not vary, regardless of plan size.

-Unfortunately, it’s difficult to get accurate average ranges for these types of fees, because as you can see, they can vary widely, and most plans charge fees based on a combination of these categories (e.g. a high per-person fee combined with a lower flat rate).
-These expenses can be charged as one-time fees as or an ongoing fee, for example, a one-time fee to start the plan or convert from one provider to another, or an ongoing monthly or annual fee to administer and manage your account (e.g., record-keeping, account manager support, fund section, account balancing, etc.)
+Unfortunately, it’s difficult to get accurate average ranges for these types of fees, because they can vary widely.
+Most plans charge fees based on a combination of these categories (e.g. a high per-person fee combined with a lower flat rate).
+401(k) administration fees for small businesses are especially variable if you’re planning on growing to include more than 100 employees.
+These expenses can be charged as one-time fees or as an ongoing fee.
+For example, a one-time fee to start the plan or convert from one provider to another, or an ongoing monthly or annual fee to administer and manage your account (e.g., record-keeping, account manager support, fund section, account balancing, etc.)

 - Recordkeeping fees